blues/sparrow-reference-web-app/README.md

 [deploy.sh] 🔜 https://mysparrowstarer.eastus.azurecontainer.io
 ```

-## Known Issues

-**Performance**

-As the number of devices and readings increase, the loading time of the Sparrow
-Reference Web App’s pages increases as well.
-We are addressing this for the GA
-release.

-**Unable to change gateway name**

-Currently you cannot change the name of a gateway through the Sparrow Reference
-Web App user interface.
-If you would like to update a gateway’s name complete
-the following steps:

-1. Visit [Notehub](https://notehub.io) and open your project.
-1. Click **Devices** menu in the menu to view all devices on your project.
-1. Locate the device you would like to update in the device list, and double click it.
-1. Click the **Environment** tab to view the device’s environment variables.
-1. Update the value of the `_sn` environment variable to your new name.
-1. Click the **Save** button to save the name update.

-If you have the Sparrow Reference Web App already open you’ll have to refresh to
-see the name update in the UI.
-We are adding the ability to change a gateway’s
-name and environment variables for the GA release.

-**Incorrect “Last updated” date**

-Currently sensor nodes may display an incorrect “Last updated” date or time.
-You
-can see the node’s correct last-updated time by looking at the most recent
-reading on the node’s detail page.
-We are addressing this issue for the GA
-release.

-### Security
+## Security

 Authentication and authorization are beyond the scope of this reference project.
-If you add basic auth or other auth that's based on HTTP headers you can easily
+If you add basic auth or other HTTP-header-based auth, you can
-add those headers to the notehub route to authorize it to route data to the web
+add those headers to your Notehub route to authorize it to route data to your web
 app.

 ## Testing